openyurtio/community/community-membership.md

 - Participate when called upon in the security release process.
 Note that although this should be a rare occurrence, if a serious vulnerability is found, the process may take up to several full days of work to implement.

+## Inactive members

+A core principle in maintaining a healthy community is encouraging active participation.
+It is inevitable that people's focuses will change over time, and they are not expected to be actively contributing forever.

+Therefore, members with an extended period away from the project with no activity will be removed from the OpenYurt GitHub Organizations and will be required to go through the org membership process again after re-familiarizing themselves with the current state.

+### How inactivity is measured

+Inactive members are defined as members of one of the OpenYurt Organizations with **no** contributions across any organization within **6 months**.
+This is measured by the CNCF [DevStats project].

+**Note:** DevStats does not take into account non-code contributions.
+If a non-code contributing member is accidentally removed this way, they may open an issue to quickly be re-instated.

+After an extended period away from the project with no activity, those members would need to re-familiarize themselves with the current state before being able to contribute effectively.